-These Thai chicken zucchini noodles are made with zucchini and coated in a creamy peanut Thai sauce.
+These Thai chicken zucchini noodles are made with zucchini pasta and coated in a creamy peanut Thai sauce for a healthier version of takeout.

 Now let’s discuss this so called “Ultimate Driving Machine”.